TZstatsADS/Spring2019-Proj1-SiweiLiuCB/README.md

 Term: Spring 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Data Story: What Made You Happy Today?
-+ This project is conducted by [your name]
++ This project is conducted by Siwei Liu

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: In this project I analyzed data from HappyDB, which contains 100,000 happy moments via Amazon’s Mechanical Turk (MTurk) over 3 months.
+Analysis on different angles was conducted.
+In the end of the blog, I created some business sense according to the result of the analysis.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.